mlpack/mlpack/README.md

     BOOST_ROOT=(/path/to/boost/): path to root of boost installation ARMADILLO_INCLUDE_DIR=(/path/to/armadillo/include/): path to Armadillo headers
     ARMADILLO_LIBRARY=(/path/to/armadillo/libarmadillo.so): Armadillo library
-    BUILD_CLI_EXECUTABLES=(ON/OFF): whether or not to build command-line programs BUILD_PYTHON_BINDINGS=(ON/OFF): whether or not to build Python bindings

 Other tools can also be used to configure CMake, but those are not documented here.

-By default, command-line programs will be built, and if the Python dependencies (Cython, setuptools, numpy, pandas) are available, then Python bindings will also be built.

 Once CMake is configured, building the library is as simple as typing 'make'.
 This will build all library components as well as 'mlpack_test'.